The “Good Negro” and the Meaning of Freedom

 Fifteen-year-old Claudette Colvin refused to give up her seat on a public bus in Montgomery, Alabama to allow newly-boarded white riders to sit down.
 The driver called the police, Colvin was handcuffed, and dragged from the bus.
 It was Wednesday, March 2, 1955.
 When leaders of the local NAACP chapter first heard of Colvin’s arrest, they discussed whether it could be used as a test case to challenge Jim Crow laws in the courts.
 They decided against it for two reasons.
 First, Colvin had fought back against the arresting officers, which resulted in her being charged with assault and battery.
 Second, they discovered that she was several months pregnant out of wedlock.
 They concluded that the appropriate symbol in a case challenging an immoral system would have to be morally beyond reproach.

 Vernon Johns had been pastor at Montgomery’s Dexter Avenue Baptist Church for five years when he was dismissed in 1952.
 He had earned himself a reputation as one of the preeminent preachers of his day.
-Brilliant, barrel-chested, highly principled, able to read Hebrew, Ancient Greek, and Latin, Johns had also been variously described as “fearless,” “eccentric,” “aggressive,” “irascible,” a man with “strange ways” who employed “dangerous” methods to get his comfortable middle-class congregation to fight the evils of segregation.
+Brilliant, barrel-chested, highly principled, able to read Hebrew, ancient Greek, and Latin, Johns had also been variously described as “fearless,” “eccentric,” “aggressive,” “irascible,” a man with “strange ways” who employed “dangerous” methods to get his comfortable middle-class congregation to fight the evils of segregation.

 As Dexter’s pastor, Johns was among the first prominent civil rights activists in Montgomery.
 But he was no organizer.
 Once, after he entered a bus and paid his fare, the driver asked him to get off and reboard from the back.
 He refused and instead took a seat in the front.
 When the driver refused to drive on, Johns demanded his money back.
 He got it.
 But when he called on his fellow black and white passengers to join him in protest, not a soul followed him.